aarkeshsharma/AI-Assistant-PINN/README.md

 # Introduction
 PINN is an simple open-source AI assistant which can be customised

 He does stuff when you ask him for.

+# Commands
+He Can take screenshots

+He can ShutDown/Restart/Sleep the system

+He can send E-Mails to other persons

+He can open certain websites from the web

+He can save the data for you

+He can tell you automated jokes ( Which is Somewhat funny Lol Xd)

+He Can read certain documents for you

 # Why?
 If you are a developer (or not), you may want to build many things that could help in your daily life.
 Instead of building a dedicated project for each of those ideas, PINN can help you with his packages/modules (skills) structure.